MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/admin-key-concepts.md

 11. Learn more.

     To learn about all the admin features of Yammer, see [Yammer admin help](../yammer-landing-page.md).

-    To learn about free trials of Yammer, go to [Compare options for a free trial of Yammer](compare-options-for-a-free-trial.md).

 ## FAQs
 <a name="Activation"> </a>